Cambridge, Massachusetts: Primary and secondary public education

-Cambridge has three district public high school programs, including Cambridge Rindge and Latin School (CRLS).
+Cambridge has three district public high school programs, including Cambridge Rindge and Latin School.

 Other public charter schools include Benjamin Banneker Charter School, which serves grades K–6; Community Charter School of Cambridge in Kendall Square, which serves grades 7–12; and Prospect Hill Academy, a charter school whose upper school is in Central Square though it is not a part of the Cambridge Public School District.